13 min read

 Seasonal menu planning

 Your menu should change with the seasons.
-This lets you use ingredients when they’re fresh and match what customers want.
+This lets you use ingredients when they're fresh and match what customers want.
 Instead of completely changing everything, add new seasonal items every few months.
-Regular customers will look forward to trying something new.

-Seasonal changes on your menu will affect your profits by a lot.
-About 59% of diners are more likely to buy items labeled as seasonal.
 The numbers also show 38% of customers prefer places that serve local food.
 Working with suppliers in your area cuts delivery costs and creates great stories about fresh, seasonal ingredients.

 Customer feedback about seasonal dishes helps you plan better.
 The data you collect will help you make smart updates that keep both customers happy and profits healthy.

-Digital Tools to Track Sales Growth
+Digital Tools to Track Restaurant Sales Growth

 Restaurant owners need powerful digital tools that give useful business information.
 Modern technology offers precise ways to monitor sales growth and make evidence-based decisions.